kwhite2/git/lessons.md

 $ git remote add origin git@github.com:<username>/<repository-name>.git
 ```

-You'll need the command copied from your new repo, since it will contain the correct URL.
+You'll need the command copied from your new repository, since it will contain the correct URL.

 Next, paste the second command.
 It will look exactly like this: